ANSSI-FR/rust-guide/src/06_ffi.md

 > (see Note below).

-When binding to and from C, the problem is particularly severe because C has no references (in the sense of valid pointers) and the compiler do not offer any safety guarantee.
+When binding to and from C, the problem is particularly severe because C has no references (in the sense of valid pointers) and the compiler does not offer any safety guarantee.

 When binding with C++, Rust references may be bound to C++ references in